Free startup ideas.Browse

 +

 Three checks.
 First, can you find the buyer in 24 hours via job titles on LinkedIn or membership in a specific community?
-Second, do they already pay for an alternative — Excel, a freelancer, a worse tool?
+Second, do they already pay for an alternative - Excel, a freelancer, a worse tool?
 Third, will five of them get on a 15-minute call this week?
 If yes to all three, you have signal.
 If no to any, you have a hypothesis.
-Run the IdeaTwister 15-lens analysis to pressure test before committing.
+Run IdeaTwister's 15+ angles to pressure test before committing.

 What pricing model should a new SaaS use?